jmahc/GitHupdates/README.md

     - Traveling to a different thread for a solution that already exists would be filtered
     - Solving the problem for the user (assuming it is new to the collaborator) would be prominent & not filtered
   - Determine who receives more positive feedback across all threads and weight them more due to the assumption that they are active contributors to the project on a consistent basis.
-- Pull Requests and how they relate to the roadmap, what is holding them back and the level of importancy
+- Pull Requests and how they relate to the roadmap, what is holding them back and the level of importance
   - Pull Request's "age" waiting to be merged
     - It does not follow the roadmap
     - It has a failing test or awaiting more details or there is a roadblock
     - Check the comment activity to determine its importance and who is commenting on it.
     - Collaborator comments may affect the necessity of a particular PR
 - Releasing the project
-  - Check for any updates to a __GitHub__ projet's "Roadmap" section,.
+  - Check for any updates to a __GitHub__ project's "Roadmap" section,.
-  - View the posts pertaining to any roadmap options & specifically look for roadlblocks.
+  - View the posts pertaining to any roadmap options & specifically look for roadblocks.
 - On new releases, determine a way to extract the most important bullet points from the release document/page and

 ## Down the road